You have no items in your shopping cart.

 A Combination of Both Reusable and Disposable Incontinence Products

-There's no obligation to only use one sort of incontinence product, either.
-Often, people use both reusable and disposable products for different reasons, or mix between pads and diaper-style products.
+There is no obligation to only use one sort of incontinence product either.
+Often, people use both reusable and disposable products for different reasons or a mix of pads and diaper-style products.

 For instance, some people may prefer the ease of a disposable product during the day, but would rather have a washable product at night.
-Similarly, a thin incontinence pad may be ideal in the day because it is more discreet, but the added security of a thicker pad at home in the evening is better for that time.
+Similarly, a light AMD Anov Light incontinence pad may be ideal in the day because it is more discreet, but the added security of a maxi pad at home in the evening is better for that time.

 We hope that this guide has been fully informative, has given useful advice on how to spot the various types of incontinence, as well as information on how to treat incontinence effectively.
 For more information and advice on medical conditions and giving care, have a look at the other Beaucare Medical blogs.